Mixture of Horizons in Action Chunking: Simulation Experiments

 We also observe that the regression-based policy $\pi_{\text{reg}}$, obtained by fine-tuning from the $\pi_{0}$ base model, can even outperform the standard fine-tuned flow-matching-based $\pi_{0}$.
 Given that LIBERO’s training and evaluation settings are highly in-distribution, this indicates that the regression objective converges well on small-scale downstream tasks, further supporting the soundness of the $\pi_{\text{reg}}$ design.

 \textbf{RoboTwin.} We evaluate each easy and hard task with $100$ trials, using identical random seeds across all policies for a fair comparison.
 To accelerate evaluation, we execute the prefix $20$ action steps of each predicted chunk.
 As shown in Figure~\ref{fig:robotwin}, $\pi_0$ equipped with MoH achieves the highest average success rate and consistently improves over the base $\pi_0$ on most tasks, verifying the general effectiveness of our MoH strategy across diverse downstream scenarios.
-The gains on both easy and hard variants indicate that MoH not only accelerates in-distribution convergence, but also enhances robustness and generalization to more challenging task configurations.
+Since models are only trained with easy demonstrations, the gains on both easy and hard variants indicate that MoH not only accelerates in-distribution convergence, but also enhances robustness and generalization to more challenging task configurations.

+\textbf{RoboCasa.} As shown in Table~\ref{tab:robocasa}, GR00T with MoH consistently improves over the baseline on all five tasks, yielding an average gain of $3.4\%$.
+These results demonstrate that MoH's benefits are not specific to near-saturated settings: our strategy continues to generalize to harder, less saturated environments and to distinct VLA backbones.